dpezely/dot-files/README.md

 My Emacs configuration begins with `~/.emacs`, but newer documentation since I started might put this in `~/.emacs.d/init.el` instead.
-Name of this file is less significant that the rest.
+Name of this file is less significant than the rest.

 All my other elisp files are kept in [~/emacs/lisp/](emacs/lisp/), but if you change this location, the corresponding path within